 \section{Introduction}

-Random matrix theory is a classical topic in probability which has applications to a variety of fields, such as statistics \cite{BS}, high energy physics \cite{black}, wireless communication networks \cite{CD}, deep neutral network \cite{P}, compressed sensing \cite{TC2} and so forth.

-Motivated by high-dimensional statistics and signal processing, the authors in \cite{CJL} derived the growth order of the maxima of all the largest eigenvalues of the principal minors of the classical random matrices of GOE and Wishart matrices, where the results have applications for the construction of the compressed sensing matrices as in \cite{TC2}.
+Motivated by high-dimensional statistics and signal processing, the authors in \cite{CJL} derived the growth order of the extremal process of the maxima of all the largest eigenvalues of the principal minors of the classical random matrices of GOE and Wishart matrices, where the results have applications for the construction of the compressed sensing matrices as in \cite{TC2}.
 In this paper, we further study the fluctuation of such maxima for the GOE case.
 Our main result is that the fluctuation is given by the Gumbel distribution with some Poisson structure involved in the limit, and we also derive the limiting joint distribution of such maxima and its corresponding eigenvector which indicates that these two random variables are asymptotically independent.